Adjusted Trial Balance Definition

 #4 – Depreciation

-Depreciation is a non-cash expense which is identified in order to account for the deterioration of fixed assets to reflect the reduction in useful economic life.
+Depreciation is a non-cash expense that is identified to account for the deterioration of fixed assets to reflect the reduction in useful economic life.

 Adjusted Trial Balance Example

 To understand this better let us see the examples

 Suppose a printing company name ACE Prints run a small business of printing, their trial balance as on 31st March’2018 is below:-

 We get clear information from trial balance about debit entries and credit entries.
 But there is some more information which is required for adjustment of trial balance.

 - The salary due to the employee as on 31st March’2018=$ 50,000

 - Rent is inclusive of refundable deposit of= $ 20,000

 Now, the adjustments need to be done in the trial balance for the above details.